Butterflies

 Where and When

 Look in almost any park or public garden with flowers, which means mostly in the summer.
-You may start to notice that some flowers are popular with many species, while some species seem to specialize.
+You may start to notice that some plants are popular with many species, while some species seem to specialize.
 You will be rewarded when you visit the same area one or two weeks later.
+There is even a butterfly seen only briefly and only at Sifton Bog!

 Toolkit